EUDR in Practice: Who’s in Scope and What to Do

 ✅ Clarify your obligations and size

-Confirm whether you are micro/ small or medium/ large and review trader duties accordingly.
+Confirm whether you are micro/ small or medium enterprise.

 ✅ Keep and pass DD-statement reference numbers